IDC Services: Consultants and Practitioners in Social Sustainability

 Working with both the public and private sector IDC has: helped define policy to support socio-economic development; designed road maps to embrace multi-stakeholders participation; created programmes to enable that policy and facilitated training with those tasked with implementation.

 IDC has undertaken a myriad of corporate, government, and NGO capacity building sessions in social sustainability.
 These include general awareness of the impacts of projects and policies and providing practical skill sets for implementation.
+IDC recruits and trains up young nationals, governments and NGOs to international best practice in social sustainability.

 All IDC projects start with desk-based research, legislative reviews, and comparative analysis with international guidelines, prior to primary data gathering in the field.
 Some IDC projects however are specifically aimed to inform on the social economic, cultural and political issues in their own right.